Why study Pre-Med?

-If you love learning about the human body and have a passion for helping people who are sick, then Pre-Medicine may be the academic program for you.
+If you love learning about the human body and have a passion for helping people who are sick, exploring Pre-Med programs in Illinois may be the path for you.
 The medical field is dynamic and rewarding.
 It is filled with a wide array of jobs including physicians, physician assistants, research scientists, technicians, medical consultants, and public health officials.

 As a premed student at Aurora University, you will enroll in the Pre-Medicine program, which offers a curated collection of courses necessary to be accepted into medical school.
 You will major in Health Science, acquiring the knowledge and skills necessary to be successful in the ever-changing field of health care.
 You can expand your skill set with a second major in Biology.
 And even with a double major, you’ll still be able to graduate in four years.

 To help you navigate the complex application process for medical school, AU offers one-on-one guidance with our own Pre-Medical Professions Advisor C.J.
 Chen.
 A longtime biology professor at AU, Chen is an expert in the application process, interview process, the Medical College Admission Test (MCAT) examination, and writing personal statements.
 He can also give students advice about entrance requirements to specific medical schools.
 Getting into medical school is highly competitive and requires a lot of time and commitment, but is worth the effort.

 At AU, you will also get an opportunity to participate in research, a step that will enhance your medical school application.
 AU offers students unique opportunities to conduct laboratory research with expert faculty in the field.
 Developing research experience deepens your understanding of what you learn in the classroom and prepares you with the skills to succeed in medical school.